Three years full-time, starts in September

 To ensure you learn how to deliver safe, effective care, you work alongside paramedic educators during your practice placements, which make up 50 percent of your studies.

-We regularly support mentors and students whilst in practice with face-to-face meetings and the additional option of Skype tutorials in between.
+We regularly support mentors and students whilst in practice with face-to-face meetings and the additional option of online tutorials in between.

 You have plenty of opportunities to hone interpersonal skills too by practicing in public places or at events – carrying out blood pressure checks and teaching CPR for example.

 When you complete the degree, you are eligible to apply for registration as a paramedic with the Health and Care Professions Council (HCPC), qualifying you to practice professionally.

 Visit the Paramedic Science modules page for detailed information of the content of each module.